|

 fought on with the few Americans still resisting inside the perimeter.

-Eventually he manned a machine gun after its gunner was killed.
-That
+Eventually he manned a machine gun after its gunner was killed - that

 was the last time anyone saw Ben Salomon alive.

-at the end 919 were either dead or seriously wounded, an 83 percent
+The fighting continued throughout July 7 and early on July 8, the Americans regained their positions.
+By the end of fighting, 919 American soldiers were either dead or seriously wounded, an 83 percent

 casualty rate.